FusionAuth/fusionauth-site/astro/src/content/articles/ciam/what-is-ciam.md

 #### 1.2 [Multi-Factor Authentication (MFA)](/articles/authentication/multi-factor-authentication)

 Multi-factor authentication (MFA) requires users to provide multiple forms of verification during login.
-This feature reduces the risk of unauthorized access by ensuring that even if one credential (e.g., a password) is compromised, additional verification factors remain secure.
+This feature reduces the risk of unauthorized access by ensuring that even if one credential (e.g., a password) is compromised, additional verification factors such as a mobile phone, an authenticator app, or a physical verification key remain secure.

 #### 1.3 [Passwordless Authentication](/articles/authentication/how-passwordless-works)